4.1 Inappropriate Conduct by Faculty Members

 Sexual Harassment

-Syracuse University defines sexual harassment as unwelcome behavior of a sexual nature that relates to the gender or sexual identity of an individual and that has the purpose or effect of creating an intimidating, offensive or hostile environment for study, work, or social living.
-The policy (4) covers activity both on campus and off.
+Syracuse University defines sexual harassment as unwelcome behavior of a sexual nature that relates to the gender or sexual identity of an individual and that has the purpose or effect of creating an intimidating, offensive, or hostile environment for study, work, or social living.
+The policy (4) covers activity both on and off campus.
 This policy applies to all interactions between Syracuse University Faculty Members and other faculty, staff, graduate students, undergraduate students, and administrative personnel.
 State or federal laws may also apply in some instances.

 The courts have recognized two forms of sexual harassment claims under Title VII of the Civil Rights Act of 1964: “quid pro quo” claims and “hostile environment” claims.